-The year prior to the Congress May to November Consultation with all stakeholders (e.g. athletes, coaches, officials) about rule changes needed.
-The year p ı December to 1 st March Rule proposals by National Federations and ICF Technical Committees.
-March Analysis of all proposals by ICF Technical Committees. ngress First ICF Board of Directors meeting in March / April Vote of the sport rules [SR].
+prior to gress May to November Consultation with all stakeholders (e.g. athletes, coaches, officials) about rule changes needed.
+The year prior to the Congress December to 1st March Rule proposals by National Federations and ICF Technical Committees.
+March Analysis of all proposals by ICF Technical Committees.
+S First ICF Board of Directors meeting in March / April Vote of the sport rules [SR].
 Assessment of sport governance rules [CR] and principle rules [PR].
 The year of the Congress At least three (3) months prior to the Congress Publication of the approved sport rules [SR] by the ICF Board of Directors.
 Publication of the assessed sport governance rules [CR] and principle rules [PR].
-ICF Congress November / December Vote of the sport governance rules [CR].
+The) ICF Congress November / December Vote of the sport governance rules [CR].
 Vote of the main policies and directions concerning the principle rules [PR].
-Board of Directors meeting after the Congress November / December Vote of the principle rules [PR]. Δ 1 st January after the Congress Publication and application of the approved rule changes.
+Board of Directors meeting after the Congress November / December Vote of the principle rules [PR].
+1 st January After the Congress Publication and application of the approved rule changes.